greena13/react-hotkeys/README.md

 `<GlobalHotKeys>` generally have no need for children, so should use a self-closing tag (as shown above).
 The only exception is when you are nesting other `<GlobalHotKeys>` components somewhere in the descendents (these are mounted before their parents, and so are generally matched first).

-### How actions and handlers are resolved

-Regardless of where `<GlobalHotKeys>` components appear in the render tree, they are matched with key events after the event has finished propagating through the React app (if the event originated in the React at all).
-This means if your React app is in focus and it handles a key event, it will be ignored by the `<GlobalHotKeys>` components.

-The order used for resolving actions and handlers amongst `<GlobalHotKeys>` components, is the order in which they mounted (those mounted first, are given the chance to handle an action first).
-When a `<GlobalHotKeys>` component is unmounted, it is removed from consideration.
-This can get less deterministic over the course of a long session using a React app as components mount and unmount, so it is best to define actions and handlers that are globally unique.

-It is recommended to use `<HotKeys>` components whenever possible for better performance and reliability.

-> You can use the [autofocus attributes](#Autofocus) or [programmatically manage focus](#Programmatically-manage-focus) to automatically focus your React app so the user doesn't have to select it in order for hot keys to take effect.
-It is common practice to place a `<HotKeys>` component towards the top of your application to match hot keys across your entire React application.

 ## GlobalHotKeys component API

 The GlobalHotKeys component provides a declarative and native JSX syntax for defining hotkeys that are applicable beyond you React application.